Christine Burns: Gender Recognition Act and MBE

-Burn was one of PFC's principal negotiators with Ministers and Civil Servants during the drafting of, and tabling and debating, the Gender Recognition Bill.
+Burns was one of PFC's principal negotiators with Ministers and Civil Servants during the drafting of, and tabling and debating, the Gender Recognition Bill.

 She co-wrote PFC's 1999 submission to the Interdepartmental Working Group on Transsexualism set up by Jack Straw.
 The Working Group investigated the problems experienced by trans people in the UK and possible legislative solutions to them.
 The group disbanded after publishing a policy document in April 2000, a precursor to the Gender Recognition Bill.
 In a critique of the document, Burns wrote: "The report's authors, and the ministers approving the report for publication, also seem to have given us a tremendous amount of rope with which to hang the government and force it now to the final act in this saga of over thirty years".

 For 2 years, the government took the issue no further.
 Then, in a judgment delivered at Strasbourg on 11 July 2002 in the case of Christine Goodwin v. the United Kingdom, the European Court of Human Rights held unanimously that: